iamVP7/mozwebext_book/manuscript/WebExtension_notifier.md

-# Experiment 5: Building our Water Notifier Extension
+# Experiment 5: Building Water Notifier Extension

 Humans depend on a lot on the notification system.
 The simplest thing and more like a hello world program for WebExtension are building Notification system.
 I got started with sending the simple notification.

-## Problem statement and Solution
+## Problem Statement and Solution

 *Problem Statement*